praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 we can also use Javascript on server-side as NodeJS.

 we can create Dynamic Webpages by combinning HTML & Javascript.

+##### Javascript Advantages
+  - Server interaction is less.
+  - Immediate response to the users.

+##### Is JavaScript typed dynamically?
+Yes, JavaScript is a dynamically typed language.
+Because

+* We can declare a variable without specifying the data type
+* We can change the data type of the variable when it is reassigned

 #####  Display Javascript Output